maryam-shahdoust/SimMapNet/README.md

 **Constructed Network**

-The constructed SOS Gene regulatory networks based on MF along the reference network , representing the true network, are illustrated in the figure.
-In the networks each node shows a gene and each edge shows the relationship between genes.
-In the MF-GO network, true positive edges are in blue and false positives are in red.
-Comparing the constructed network to the reference network shows that the F1-score measure, the average of sensetivity and precision, is about 0.92.
+The constructed SOS gene regulatory network based on Molecular Function GO (MF-GO), along with the reference network representing the true interactions, is illustrated in the figure.
+In these networks, each node represents a gene, and each edge represents a relationship between genes.

+In the MF-GO network:

+True positive edges (correctly inferred interactions) are shown in blue.

+False positive edges (incorrectly inferred interactions) are shown in red.

+Comparing the constructed network to the reference network, the F1-score—which is the harmonic mean of sensitivity and precision—is approximately 0.92.
 </div>
 <img src="figures/sos_netsplot2.png" style="width:45%;" align=center>